mjpalacios25/Budget-Tracker/README.md

 ## Description
 This is a progressive web application (PWA) that tracks the user's expenses and displays the expenses in a graph.
 When offline, the user can still enter expenses that will be uploaded to the database.

 ## Features
-* Allows users to create new workouts;
+* Allows users to enter expenses/revenues
+* Charts money flow on a chart
-* Allows users to view past workouts;
+* Allows for offline use
-* Allows users to update and add exercises to workouts;
+* Allows for installation on a mobile device's home screen

 ## Bugs
 * No known bugs at this time